Twelver Shi'ism: History

-Imamate era

 Emergence

+Ilkhanid manuscript dated to 1308 AD, depicting the event of Ghadir Khumm, where according to Shia Islam, Muhammad designated Ali as his successor.
+The event is commemorated annually by Shia Muslims as the Eid al-Ghadir.

 In 610, when Muhammad received the first revelation, Ali was 10 years old.
-At the time of Muhammad, some of the supporters of Ali, particularly Miqdad ibn al-Aswad, Salman the Persian, Abu Dharr al-Ghifari, and Ammar ibn Yasir were called the Shiites of Ali.
+At the time of Muhammad, some of the supporters of Ali, particularly Miqdad ibn al-Aswad, Salman the Persian, Abu Dharr al-Ghifari, and Ammar ibn Yasir were called the Shias of Ali.
 The division of Islam into Shia and Sunni traces back to the crisis of the succession to Muhammad.
 The followers of Ali fought with some of the Quraysh and some of the companions of Muhammad like Talhah and Zubayr.
 As most of his supporters were in Iraq, Ali moved the capital of Islam to Kufa and there began to fight against Mu'awiyah, who rejected giving allegiance to Ali.
-The death of Husayn played an important role in the spread of Shi'ism in the regions of Iraq, Yemen and Persia.
-At the end of the first century, the influential leaders in the government established the city of Qom for the settlement of the Shia.
+The death of Husayn played a pivotal role and finalized the Islamic schism.
+He is revered by all Muslims as a Martyr.
+At the end of the first century, the influential leaders in the government established the city of Qom for the settlement of the Shia Muslims.

 Formulation

-Muhammad Al-Baqir was teacher of law for 20 years and a reporter of hadith.
-He also introduced the principle of Taqiyya.
+Muhammad al-Baqir, the fifth Imam, introduced the principle of Taqiyya.
 Al-Baqir narrated many a hadith about Jurisprudence and other religious sciences which based the foundations for the Shia instructions.
-With change in political situations and a suitable conditions for the development of religious activities and the time of elaborating the religious sciences, Ja'far al-Sadiq had an important role in forming the Shia Jurisprudence.
+With change in political situations and a suitable conditions for the development of religious activities and the time of elaborating the religious sciences, Ja'far al-Sadiq had a major role in forming the Shia Jurisprudence.

-Ja'far al-Sadiq and al-Baqir are the founders of the Imami Shiite school of religious law.
+The religious law is based on the Jaʿfari school of Islamic jurisprudence, named after the sixth Imam, Jaʿfar al-Sadiq.
 Al-Sadiq acquired a noteworthy group of scholars around himself, comprising some of the most eminent jurists, traditionists, and theologians of the time.
 During his time, Shia developed in the theological and legal issues.

-Both Muhammad al-Baqir and Ja'far al-Sadiq improved the position of the Shia and elaborated the intellectual basis of the interpretation and practice of Shiite Islam.
+Both Muhammad al-Baqir and Ja'far al-Sadiq improved the position of the Shia and elaborated the intellectual basis of the interpretation and practice of Shia Islam.
 Their teachings were the basis for the development of Shiite spirituality and religious rituals.